Rounak2460/Samarpan-IIMB/USER_PLAYBOOK.md

 #### Step 5: Set Participation and Rewards
 **Continue with:**

+9. **Total Required Hours:**
+   - Enter total hours needed to complete this opportunity
+   - Used for auto-closing when target is reached
+   - Enables progress tracking for administrators

-9. **Capacity:**
+10. **Capacity:**
     - Enter maximum number of participants
     - Leave blank for unlimited

 10. **Coins Per Hour:**
-    - Set hourly coin reward rate
+    - Set hourly coin reward rate (manual input, starts at 1)
+    - Fully customizable based on opportunity complexity
-    - Recommended: 10-50 coins per hour
+    - Range: 1-100+ coins per hour depending on skill requirements

 11. **Maximum Coins:**
     - Set total coin cap for this opportunity